 Mr. Dick is called upon frequently to speak about his cancer experience and delivers a message of hope and call to action for all Canadians touched by cancer.

-Dr. Eshwar Kumar joined the Partnership’s Board of Directors in 2013.
-He serves as Vice-Chair of the Performance Committee and is a member of the Governance and Nominating Committee.
+Dr. Eshwar Kumar joined the Canadian Partnership Against Cancer’s Board of Directors in 2013.
+He serves as Vice-Chair of the Performance Committee and is a member of the Finance, Audit and Risk Committee.

 A graduate of St John’s Medical College at Bangalore University in India, Dr. Kumar obtained his Fellowship in Radiotherapy and Oncology from the Royal College of Radiologists in London, UK in 1982.

 Dr. Kumar is also the Chair of the Board of Directors of the Canadian Association of Provincial Cancer Agencies, the Co-Chair of the Canadian Partnership Against Cancer/Canadian Association of Provincial Cancer Agencies Partnership Council, and he serves on the advisory and steering committees of several Partnership initiatives.
 He has also been a surveyor for Accreditation Canada.

 Dr. Kumar has been an active volunteer with the Canadian Cancer Society for over sixteen years and was the President of the New Brunswick division from 2007 to 2009.
 He has served on the National Board of the Canadian Cancer Society for six years and continues to serve on the New Brunswick divisional board.